 So he repeated the action, only this time with the baseball on Ron's dresser.
 The hole in the wall was much more satisfying than the dent, but the resulting bang wasn't nearly loud enough.
 With a cry of frustration he tore the pristine orange sheets from the bed, as if they had personally wronged him.

 It would never be enough.
 The crippling grief told him so.

 As Ron's miniature figure of Krum broke into three pieces against the wall, Harry thought of the Weasleys.

-The everlasting guilt convinced him pick up the shatter frame of his two best friends.
+The everlasting guilt convinced him to pick up the shattered frame of his two best friends.

-His fingers ghosted over the shattered fragments, tracing his friend's smiles.
+His fingers ghosted over the broken fragments, tracing their smiles.

 He could almost see them downstairs.
 Ron and Hermione connected by their hands on the couch looking worriedly into the fire that someone, no doubt Molly, had lit in hopes of brightening up the once warm home again.

-He couldn't bring himself to ask her to leave.
-As selfish as it was, he needed her there as much as she needed to be there.
+He couldn't bring himself to ask her to leave either.
+As selfish as it was, he wanted her there as much as she needed to be there.
 So he allowed himself this one indulgence.